 One of the most effective ways to rebuild your credit after bankruptcy is to start using a secured card—since you may not qualify for a traditional credit card.
 With a secured credit card, you would deposit money into a savings account and use this deposit to secure a line of credit.
 Your credit limit would then be the amount of the deposit, minus any fees.
 Make sure you choose a card that reports to all three credit bureaus.

 After filing for bankruptcy, it is imperative that you start paying your bills on time.
 Payment history makes up 35% of your credit score, so making on-time payments is one of the easiest way to rebuild your credit.
 If you have a tendency to fall behind on your bills, you should create a monthly budget – and stick to it.
 Now is the time to break bad financial habits.
 Sticking to a budget will also help you build up your savings.

 You may have heard that carrying a balance is good for your credit score, but that’s not necessarily true.
 If your credit score was damaged when you filed for bankruptcy, credit bureaus want to see that you are capable of repaying your debts.
 For this reason, you should get in the habit of only spending what you are able to repay at the end of the month.
 Paying off your balance each month is a good way to break the debt cycle.

-# 5. Many of our clients have a higher credit score within 12 months of filing than they did prior to filing.
 The average client with a 500 -550 credit score before filing can often see an increase to 600- 650, 12 months after filing.